So, you’ve decided to plant a vegetable garden.

 Sowing the Seeds

-It’s best to plant seedlings on cloudy days to minimize the shock of transplanting.
+It’s best to plant seedlings or nursery starts on cloudy days to minimize the shock of transplanting.
 If that’s not possible, be sure to plant in the morning while it’s still cool.

 Sprinkle a pinch of bone meal into each planting hole, set the plants in place, and gently gather the soil around each stem.
 Firm the soil but don’t pack it, then settle your seedlings with a soft shower of water.

-To sow seeds, follow the instructions on the seed packet, firm the soil in place, and water gently.
+To sow seeds, follow the instructions on the seed packet for how deep to sow and spacing requirements, firm the soil in place, and water gently.

-If any of your veggies require staking, set stakes in place sooner rather than later to prevent breakage of growing plants.
+If any of your veggies require staking, set stakes in place sooner rather than later to prevent damage to the roots of growing plants.

 Young seedlings are tender, and require a gentle touch when watering.